This white cob loaf is made with simple ingredients and no tin is required as it is shaped by hand. A great first bread recipe for beginners!

 I found a great tutorial on this by Bake With Jack where I learned how to shape my cob better, resulting in a taller, domed loaf!

 This cob has a close crumb but is still nice and light in texture.
 It is firm enough to slice easily and has a lovely crunchy crust!
-My test loaves have been used for sandwiches, dipped in casserole and soup, and even smothered in garlic butter to make garlic bread to go with our spaghetti bolognese!
+My test loaves have been used for sandwiches and dipped in casserole and soup.

 Did I mention how amazing it is